See YouTube – Alchemy – Sacred Secrets Revealed

 Alchemy is not a religion it is a science and a philosophy, it has no holy book and no places of worship.
 There are no books of instruction on how to become an Alchemist, there are no rules and you don’t need to be a chemist, just a longing for enlightenment is enough.

 Nothing is so misunderstood as the four elements of Alchemy, as they do not and never did represent the chemical elements of modern science.
 Earth, air, fire and water are the elements that cause change on the planet and Alchemy is about controlled changes.

-Referred to as causality or causation by scientific academia, cause and effect are derived directly from Alchemy.
+Referred to as causality or causation by scientific academia, the idea of cause and effect is derived directly from Alchemy.
 Much of what is called modern science originally had an alchemical source.
 Transmutation is change and is not restricted to the manufacture of gold.

 John Frederick Helvetius, witnesses transmutation: “The Golden Calf, Which the World Adores and Desires: In which is handled The most Rare and Incomparable Wonder of Nature, in Transmuting Metals; viz.
 How the intire Substance of Lead, was in one Moment Transmuted into Gold-Obrizon, with an exceeding small particle of the true Philosophick Stone.
 At the Hague.
 In the year 1666.
 Written in Latin by John Frederick Helvetius, Doctor and Practitioner of Medicine at the Hague, and faithfully Englished.